 Welcome to BourneAroma!
-Please take time to read my website to decide whether this is the best choice for your aromatherapy in York, and the East Riding of Yorkshire.
+Please take time to read my website to decide whether this is the best choice for your aromatherapy in York.
 I hope you will find out more about me and understand some of my passion for plants and how we as humans can use the power of plants for our own good.

 The use of essential oils specifically blended to suit the client’s needs is an important part of the process: essential oils come from plants, they are completely natural, and have a range of powerful properties.
 The qualified aromatherapist is trained to understand which oils will be suited to help each person, and how to blend them to best effect.

-All the photos on this website, unless otherwise credited, are of me and the plants and flowers from my garden, with stunning photography by Martin Waring.
+All the photos on this website, unless otherwise credited, are of me (my hands!) and the plants and flowers from my garden, with stunning photography by Martin Waring.